PLPAcademy/day-3-assignment-julisunkan/README.md

 A) Developer Default B) Server Only C) Full D) Custom

-ANSWER= D) Custom
+ANSWER = D) Custom

 #Which products should you select during the MySQL installation?

 A) MySQL Server, MySQL Workbench, and MySQL Shell B) Only MySQL Server C) MySQL Server and MySQL Router D) MySQL Workbench and MySQL Utilities

-ANSWER= A) MySQL Server, MySQL Workbench, and MySQL Shell
+ANSWER = A) MySQL Server, MySQL Workbench, and MySQL Shell

 #What is the purpose of setting a root password during MySQL installation?

 A) To create a user account for your MySQL server B) To secure your MySQL installation with a super-secret password C) To activate MySQL Workbench D) To allow multiple users to access MySQL

-ANSWER= B) To secure your MySQL installation with a super-secret password
+ANSWER = B) To secure your MySQL installation with a super-secret password

-How do you begin managing your database after installing MySQL?
+#How do you begin managing your database after installing MySQL?

 A) Start by installing additional plugins B) Launch MySQL Workbench and connect to your MySQL Server C) Run mysqladmin start in the terminal D) Restart your computer to activate MySQL

-ANSWER= B) Launch MySQL Workbench and connect to your MySQL Server
+ANSWER = B) Launch MySQL Workbench and connect to your MySQL Server